 Farmer; Douglas County Conservation District Board

 Joanna comes from a long line of Kansas ranchers and farmers.
 These ties to the land create a deep love of the Kansas landscape and an appreciation of the role that farmers and ranchers play in conserving it.
 Joanna helped plant 700 pecan seedlings on her dad’s farm west of Perry when she was in high school, and returned 15 years later to help establish and run a u-pick pecan operation.
-She has been involved with conservation programs on two family farms, returning 120 acres of row crops to native grass prairie, planting a 10-acre riparian buffer, and installing ¼ acre of pollinator habitat on one farm, and implementing rotational grazing and a patch burn program on a farm in Osage county.
-Joanna lives on 30 acres in Douglas county.
+She has been involved with conservation programs on two family farms, returning 10 acres of row crops to native grass prairie, planting a 10-acre riparian buffer, and installing ¼-acre of pollinator habitat on one farm, and implementing rotational grazing and a patch burn program on a farm in Osage county.
+Joanna lives on 170 acres in Osage County, raising landrace sheep, Scottish Highland cattle, and a collection of chickens and ducks with her husband, Hank Will.
 She is a beekeeper, and a certified “Bee Friendly Farmer”.
 She has a B.S. in Civil Engineering and a minor in English from the University of Kansas, and is nearing completion of an Environmental Sciences degree through Oregon State University.